Pylons/pyramid/docs/tutorials/bfgwiki/background.rst

 Background
 ==========

-This version of the BFG wiki tutorial presents a :mod:`repoze.bfg` application that uses technologies which will be familiar to someone with :term:`Zope` experience.
+This version of the :mod:`repoze.bfg` wiki tutorial presents a :mod:`repoze.bfg` application that uses technologies which will be familiar to someone with :term:`Zope` experience.
 It uses :term:`ZODB` as a persistence mechanism and :term:`traversal` to map URLs to code.
 It can also be followed by people without any prior Python web framework experience.

 To code along with this tutorial, the developer will need a UNIX machine with development tools (Mac OS X with XCode, any Linux or BSD variant, etc) *or* he will need a Windows system of any kind.

-This tutorial is known to work under :mod:`repoze.bfg` version 1.1a5.
+This tutorial targets :mod:`repoze.bfg` version 1.2.

 Have fun!